dirkschumacher/ompr/README.md

 The [Wikipedia](https://en.wikipedia.org/wiki/Integer_programming) article gives a good starting point if you would like to learn more about the topic.

 This is a beta version.
 Currently working towards a first stable version for CRAN.
-At the moment not recommended for production systems / important analysis.
+At the moment not recommended for production systems / important analyses.
 Although most obvious bugs should be gone.
 Happy to get bug reports or feedback.

 Current version: 0.2.2